spiceai/docs/spiceaidocs/docs/components/data-connectors/graphql.md

 - The GraphQL data connector does not support variables in the query.
 - Filter pushdown is not currently supported; however, when using the limit, the connector will request only the necessary data.
-- Acceleration of response nested data only works with `arrow` engine.
-Support for other engines is in progress.

 :::